Azure/az-hop/docs/deploy/index.md

 # Default is basic authentication.
 For oidc authentication you have to specify the following values
 # The OIDCClient secret need to be stored as a secret named <oidc-client-id>-password in the keyvault used by az-hop
 authentication:
-  user_auth: ad # local or ad - default to ad
+  user_auth: ad # local or ad - default to ad.
+Local will create local users and users groups on all infrastructure VMs and dynamically on dynamic nodes
   httpd_auth: basic # oidc or basic
   # User mapping https://osc.github.io/ood-documentation/latest/reference/files/ood-portal-yml.html#ood-portal-generator-user-map-match
   # You can specify either a map_match or a user_map_cmd